romanRegmi/Apex-Learning/README.md

 SIZE() Method Will work only when Query has less than 200 Child records for each Parent.

-Use string.escapeSingleQuotes(qr); in dynamic SOQL.
-To prevent injection attack

-When applying field-level security in a SOQL query, don't use WITH SECURITY_ENFORCED rather use WITH USER_MODE.

-Here are the reasons

-- WITH SECURITY_ENFORCED is not applied for the fields used in the WHERE clause.
-- WITH SECURITY_ENFORCED is not applied for polymorphic fields (Owner, Task.WhatId, etc).
-- WITH SECURITY ENFORCED finds only the first error.

-If you have to enforce the FLS on data do not follow the legacy approach of using WITH SECURITY_ENFORCED.

-Rather, use the new addition to the framework which is WITH USER_MODE (or WITH SYSTEM_MODE).

-Here are the reasons.

-1. WITH SECURITY_ENFORCED does not apply to the fields in the WHERE clause.
-2. It does not apply to Polymorphic fields
-3. Throws exception the moment it encounters the first field the user does not have access to.
-If you want to show the list of all the fields the user does not have access to then this cannot be helpful.
-4. It cannot enforce sharing rules.
-​
-Likewise, using WITH USER_MODE can help us with all these cases.

-1. It applies to the fields in the WHERE class as well.
-2. It applies to polymorphic fields as well.
-3. This can capture all the fields that the user doesn't have access to, rather than throwing an exception the moment it encounters the first inaccessible field.
-4. This can enforce sharing rules.

-Access Modifiers in Apex
-Private: Can be called inside the same class only.
-Public: Can be called inside another class also.
-Protected : If a protected variable or method is declared in class A, the variable can be called in class B iff B extends class A.

 🚀Some popular Salesforce errors and their resolutions :🚀